Coronation of the British monarch: Enthronement as Emperor of India

 Queen Victoria assumed the title Empress of India in 1876.
 A durbar (court) was held in Delhi, India on 1 January 1877 to proclaim her assumption of the title.
 The queen did not attend personally, but she was represented there by the Viceroy, Lord Lytton.
 A similar durbar was held on 1 January 1903 to celebrate the accession of Edward VII, who was represented by his brother the Duke of Connaught.
 In 1911, George V also held a durbar which he and his wife Queen Mary attended in person.
 Since it was deemed inappropriate for a Christian anointing and coronation to take place in a largely non-Christian nation, George V was not crowned in India; instead, he wore an imperial crown as he entered the Durbar.
 Tradition prohibited the removal of the Crown Jewels from the United Kingdom; therefore, a separate crown, known as the Imperial Crown of India, was created for him.
 The emperor was enthroned, and the Indian princes paid homage to him.
 Thereafter, certain political decisions, such as the decision to move the capital from Calcutta to Delhi, were announced at the durbar.
-The ceremony was not repeated, and the imperial title was abandoned by George VI in 1948, a year after India gained independence.
+The ceremony was not repeated, and the imperial title was abandoned by George VI in 1948, 10 months after India gained independence.